 When Do Labradoodle Puppies Lose Their Puppy Coat?

-All labradoodle puppies eventually lose their puppy coat to make way for their adult coat.
-This often takes place when they’re between the ages of six and 12 months, and the coat change shouldn’t be confused with shedding, which occurs with other types of dog.
+All puppies eventually lose their puppy coat to make way for their adult coat, this goes the same with Labradoodle puppy coats.
+This often takes place when they’re between the ages of six and 12 months, and the labradoodle coat change shouldn’t be confused with labradoodle shedding, which occurs with other types of dogs.
 You might find the new type of coat is totally different from the old coat.